multiversx/mx-sdk-dapp/README.md

 >
 ```

-If you have a custom Web Wallet service you can integrate it by using the `customWalletAddress` prop:
+If you have a custom Web Wallet provider you can integrate it by using the `customWalletAddress` prop:
 ```jsx
 <WebWalletLoginButton
   callbackRoute="/dashboard"